ifcquery/IfcFileLoader/README.md

 So the text file content turns into a mix of binary 1-byte tokens, binary values like uint32_t for IDs, double values for floating point numbers, text remains text.

-This approach results in a much smaller memory footprint compared to an object oriented model, where every reference has 64 bits, plus additional overhead for smart pointers.
+This approach results in a much smaller memory footprint compared to an object oriented model, and loading is much faster.

-Loading times are much faster.

 With the entity ID as offset, the loader jumps to any entity.
 With an offset [0, n] (n=number of arguments), the argument content can be read.